jmagman/flutter-wiki/Releasing-a-Plugin-or-Package.md

 Any PR that changes a package's version (which should be most PRs) should be published to pub.dev.
-Currently, auto-publishing is enabled for flutter/plugins only.
-The manual release process is still required for flutter/packages.

-### Automatic release beta (flutter/plugins only)
+### Automatic release

-The packages in flutter/plugins are automatically released with a Github Action workflow named [“release”](https://github.com/flutter/plugins/blob/master/.github/workflows/pull_request_label.yml).
+The packages in flutter/plugins and flutter/packages are automatically released with a Github Action workflow named [“release”](https://github.com/flutter/plugins/blob/master/.github/workflows/release.yml).
 If a commit on master branch contains version updates to one ore more packages, the “release” CI will publish the new versions to pub.dev and push the release tag to GitHub.
 The “release” CI passes if
 1. the release process is successful, or
 2. there are no version updates in the commit, or
 3. the new versions have already been published.